 After Highly Praised Service at United Nations, What’s Next for Nikki Haley? -By Jim Owen Nikki Haley’s service as ambassador to the United Nations recently came to an end, but many observers think she has a promising political future.
 The former South Carolina governor has decided to step down after representing the United States at […]

-Senator Lindsey Graham, the Republican Senator from South Carolina, the same man that once called Donald Trump a “Jackass”, may have saved President Trump’s pick for the Supreme Court, Justice Brett Kavanaugh.
-Senator Graham mostly a calm likable figure, completely transformed during the Senate Judiciary Committee hearings before voting to ratify Kavanaugh’s nomination to the […]
+Lindsey Graham: Man With A Spine Senator Lindsey Graham, the Republican Senator from South Carolina, the same man that once called Donald Trump a Jackass, may have saved President Trump’s pick for the Supreme Court, Justice Brett Kavanaugh.
+Senator Graham mostly a calm likable figure, completely transformed during the Senate Judiciary Committee hearings before voting […]